 In four previous stops as a head coach, he has never left a school with a sub-.500 record.
 In three of his previous four head coaching positions, he took over a team with a losing record and turned in a winning season in three years or less.

-Prior to serving as the head coach at Northern Illinois, Kill was in charge of the football program at Southern Illinois University, an FCS (formerly Division I-AA) program in Carbondale, Ill.
+Prior to serving as the head coach at NIU, Kill was in charge of the football program at Southern Illinois, an FCS program in Carbondale, Ill.
 He spent seven years on the Saluki sideline and compiled a 55-32 record.
 Kill's record over his final five seasons with Southern Illinois was 50-14 and included five consecutive NCAA FCS Playoff appearances.

 Kill served as defensive coordinator and offensive coordinator in two different stops at Pittsburg (Kan.)
 State University.
 He helped lead the Gorillas to three NAIA playoff appearances as the defensive coordinator from 1985-87.
 Kill returned to Pitt State as the offensive coordinator from 1990-93.
 In that four-year span, the Gorillas advanced to the NCAA Division II Playoffs four times, reaching the championship game twice and winning the 1991 national title.

 Sandwiched between his stints at Pittsburg State, Kill was the head coach at Webb City (Mo.)
 High School.
 He was 25-1 in two seasons at Webb City and won a state championship in 1989.